Edging - 8.5/10

-Comfort may vary depending on a couple factors: sizing, foot shape and use.
+Comfort may vary depending on a couple of factors: sizing, foot shape, and use.
 The Miura can be sized in a variety of ways depending on your intended use.
-For maximum all-day comfort the Miura may be worn about a half size down from street shoe size.
-Though of course, you won’t be getting top end performance at a larger size, it’s ability to edge and smear doesn’t drop off that drastically, making this a great multipitch shoe.
+For maximum all-day comfort, the Miura may be worn about a half size down from street shoe size.
+Though of course, you won’t be getting top-end performance at a larger size, its ability to edge and smear doesn’t drop off that drastically, making this a great multi-pitch shoe.

-A velcro version of the Miura does exist, however its construction is very different from the lace ups.
-The Miura VS are a great alternative if your hunting for a more bouldering specific, downturned shoe.
+A velcro version of the Miura does exist, however, its construction is very different from the lace-ups.
+The Miura VS is a great alternative if you are hunting for a more bouldering-specific, downturned shoe.

-Consider trying both the women’s and the men’s version of the shoe.
-The difference in volume and rubber sensitivity, may allow you to squeeze out even more performance.
+Consider trying both the women’s and the men’s versions of the shoe.
+The difference in volume and rubber sensitivity may allow you to squeeze out even more performance.
 If the shoe fits, you’ll be raving about them in no time.

-If you have enjoyed our La Sportiva Miura Women’s review, make sure to check them out on Amazon here!
+If you have enjoyed our La Sportiva Miura Women’s review, make sure to check them out on REI here.

 We’ve had our say, and now it’s time for you to have yours.
 If you have a history with this shoe, then please leave a review!
 The climbing community needs your wisdom.